 Lay Out the Different Types of Moss

 Lay out all the different varieties of moss so you can see what you’re working with.
 Heat up your glue gun.

 Look at the Example Picture While You Make

 Hot glue the basic green moss at about 12, 3, 6, and 9 o’clock.
 Glue on small clumps at a time.
 Have a width of a couple inches of each type.
 I arranged the moss by color, the greens together and the grays together.
 Glue the moss around the outside and inside edges, not just on the flat front.
 You’ll want it to look good from the sides, too.

 The finished Mixed Moss Wreath is a wonderful, subtle mixture of textures!
 I liked how the rustic grapevine could be seen sticking out in different spots, too.
 Even though the example wreath only had moss and lichen, I decided to add some feathery ferns for an additional texture.
 I had THIS pretty feathery garland and simply snipped a few pieces of it.

 As pretty as the forest floor in Spring!

 Lastly, Finish the Wreath with a Hair Dryer

 Pro tip!
 The last step whenever you’re creating something with a hot glue gun is to melt all those pesky strings with a hair dryer.
 Glue strings are definitely not at home on the forest floor!
 On a low setting, gently melt those glue strings away without blowing any moss off.

 The final result is a wonderfully textured array of woodland springtime!
-It’s a nice change from flowers, and a look I will not tire of quickly.
+It’s a nice change from flowers, and a look you will not tire of quickly.
 So different to have moss and lichen as the main character and not just a supporting foundation.